3dptv/3d-ptv-post-process/readme.txt

 //////////////////////////////////////////////////////////////////////////////
 //
-// this code was written by Beat Luthi at IfU, ETH Zürich, Okt 2007
+// this code was written by Beat Luthi at IfU, ETH ZÃ¼rich, Okt 2007
 // and updatet together with Marc Wolf to have flexible kernel length for the
 // cubic polynomial fits along the trajectories, it used to be fixed at 21
 //